codeJRV/velodyne_ws/README.md

 # Code for the Velodyne Challenge

-PROBLEM STATEMENT : below please see the quiz.
-Most of our master level candidates complete it in 24 hours.

-====
-The Algorithm & DSP team at Velodyne Lab is developing various algorithms to enable our product to be a smart sensor.

-Please implement a lidar signal processing software in C++ in ROS that contains at least the following components.
+Task: implement a lidar signal processing software in C++ in ROS that contains at least the following components.
 * (a). three runnable ROS nodes:
   * node (a1) removing 2 channels of signals from the 16 channels of Velodyne VLP16
   * node (a2) removing noise (e.g., isolating points) in the remaining point cloud
   * node (a3) detecting upright line structures in the point cloud and visualizing in different colors

-* (b). a demo program
-* (c). necessary scripts
-* (d). documentation

-Feel free to use any library you think necessary.
-You may find the following links useful:

 ### Download dataset:
 * Download the dataset from [here](https://velodyne-my.sharepoint.com/personal/ykim_velodyne_com/_layouts/15/guestaccess.aspx?docid=1bf125a78846d4bc8b99c05b8208f32cc&authkey=AZr5rkIbs6GziwT5oAoJBiA).